clagms/synchronous-clock-fmus/README.md

 The FMUs will be created in `build/fmus`.

-The test script is compiled into the binary `synchronous_control_me`, available somewhere under the `build` folder.
+The test scripts are compiled into binaries `synchronous_control_me` and `synchronous_control_cs`, running Model Exchange and Co-simulation, respectively, and are available somewhere under the `build` folder.